stack-of-tasks/pinocchio/doc/_porting.md

   - `pinocchio/collision/distance.hpp`
 - Define `PINOCCHIO_ENABLE_COMPATIBILITY_WITH_VERSION_2` when building your project

-The following list show the removed functions:
+The following functions have been removed:

 - Remove `pinocchio::setGeometryMeshScales`
 - Remove some `pinocchio::forwardDynamics` signatures
 - Remove some `pinocchio::impulseDynamics` signatures

-The following list show the new deprecated functions and headers:
+The following functions and headers are now deprecated:

 - Deprecate `pinocchio/algorithm/parallel/geometry.hpp` moved at `pinocchio/collision/parallel/geometry.hpp`
 - Deprecate `pinocchio/spatial/fcl-pinocchio-conversions.hpp` moved at `pinocchio/collision/fcl-pinocchio-conversions.hpp`